AA insurance privacy notice

 The AA and our Data Protection Officer

 We're the AA, Fanum House, Basing View, Basingstoke, Hampshire RG21 4EA.
-The data controllers of our insurance products are the Automobile Association Insurance Services Limited and, separately, the underwriter(s) of your policy.
+The data controllers of our insurance products are the Automobile Association Insurance Services Limited and, separately, the underwriter(s) of your policy, which includes the AA Underwriting Insurance Company Limited.
 We have a Data Protection Officer (DPO), whose contact details are at the bottom of this page.Back to top

 Personal data we hold and use